datanerds-io/specification/README.md

 # specification
-A simple expandable implementation of the specification pattern
+A simple extendable implementation of the specification pattern